All Episodes

 You bet.

-But I guess my point is your comment about you know this information or the type of information that's available on the internet is entirely different than what uh the the government's doing.
+But I guess my point is your comment about this information or the type of information that's available on the internet is entirely different than what the government's doing.

-You can't go out on the internet and look up you know my phone records of who I've been calling.
+You can't go out on the internet and look up my phone records of who I've been calling.

 Sure, you can go and find my address and find my phone number, but knowing where I live is entirely different than knowing who I'm calling.

-Well, not by uh an individual the government could certainly do that, and you know, in that situation, I'm assuming they got to get some sort of other court authority to to tap what I'm actually saying.
+And, you know, in that situation, I'm assuming they got to get some sort of other court authority to tap what I'm actually saying.

-The second program is what USA Today is a is is just the collection of this data.
+The second program is what USA Today is just the collection of this data.

 Right.